earthcomputing/bjackson-trace-analyzer/README.md

 Note: everything lives in /usr/local/bin/ - alter the Dockerfile if you prefer something different.

-## Managing Trace Data and Results
+## Managing Trace Data and Results:

 Input data uses a file naming pattern : sample-data/multicell-trace-${tag}${epoch}.json.gz.
 The idea is that 'tag' reflects something useful to you - possibly the blueprint configuration and/or simulation run conditions.